Paul J. Weitz: Biography

 Paul J. Weitz was born in 1932 in Erie, Pennsylvania, United States.
 He went on to complete a master's degree in engineering and was a pilot in the Navy.
-He went on to be an astronaut that went in to space aboard Skylab and the Space Shuttle, later serving as a NASA official.
+He went on to be an astronaut who went in to space aboard Skylab and the Space Shuttle, later serving as a NASA official.

 Early years and education

 Weitz was born in Erie, Pennsylvania, on July 25, 1932.
 After attending McKinley Elementary School, he graduated from Harbor Creek High School in Harborcreek, Pennsylvania, in 1949 as Valedictorian.
 The high school stadium was later named after him.
 He received a Bachelor of Science degree in Aeronautical Engineering from Pennsylvania State University in 1954.
-While attending Penn State, he was a member of the Alpha Upsilon Chapter of Beta Theta Pi.
+While attending Penn State, he was a member of the Alpha Upsilon chapter of Beta Theta Pi.
 Ten years later, he received a Master of Science degree in Aeronautical Engineering from the U.S. Naval Postgraduate School in Monterey, California.